 We are always interested in finding ways to help our students succeed in their academic career.
 If you have taken advantage of the services the Academic Success Center provides, please take the survey's below and let us know what works and how we can help you in the future.

 The transition from high school to college level academics is a dramatic one, but it need not be traumatic if students make use of the resources Doane University provides through the Academic Success Center (ASC).In contrast to many students' high school course experiences, most college level courses demand a whole new study and exam preparation strategy.
 Most college professors fully expect that students will complete the assigned textbook readings and come to class prepared to ask questions and engage in discussion generated by the reading assignment.
 Professors' lectures complement and supplement the required reading assignment, but they are not intended to substitute for required readings.
 Likewise, students must attend lectures and labs if they are to gain the full benefit of their educational opportunity.
 Completing the assigned readings, attending lectures and labs, being able to record accurate reading/lecture notes and reviewing their notes regularly in preparation for exams and finals are all critical to any student's academic success.

-Doane's Academic Support Center (ASC) provides academic assistance, training and intervention to students who wish to improve their academic performance.
+Doane's Academic Success Center (ASC) provides academic assistance, training and intervention to students who wish to improve their academic performance.
 The ASC consists of two separate programs: The Doane Learning Center (DLC) and Doane Student Support Services (DSS).
-Both programs are housed in the Student Services area on the lower level of Perry Campus Center.
+Both programs are housed in the Communication Building .

 The Doane Learning Center is a walk-in center for students wanting to raise their grades or improve their study skills.
 The program provides academic counseling, peer tutoring, and writing assistance.